midonet/midonet/docs/midolman-flow-invalidation.md

 all the devices that share a chain that has been deleted/modified.

 Here is an analysis of changes that trigger flow invalidation, listed according to the virtual device affected by the change.
+When we mention configuration change we refer to:
+ - the device was assign a new chain
+ - some entry in the config file changed

 #### Port
 ##### Port configuration in ZK
+There's no need to react to Port addition/deletion because flow invalidation will be performed by BridgeManager and RouterManager, responding to changes in the MacLearningTable and RoutingTable respectively

-Configuration change -> invalidate all the flows tagged with that port ID
+configuration changes -> invalidate all flows tagged with this port ID

-Port deleted ->

-               PortManager reacts to the deletion and invalidate the corresponding flows.

-Tagging in Coordinator using the UUID of the port Invalidation in PortManager
+Tagging in Coordinator using the ID of the port Invalidation in PortManager

 ##### Port becomes active or inactive on a host